MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/FAQ-journey.md

 ### When is the retirement of Skype for Business Online?

 Skype for Business Online will retire on July 31, 2021.
 Skype for Business Online customers should see no change to the service prior to the retirement date.
-Read [Microsoft Teams innovation paves the way for Skype for Business Online retirement](https://aka.ms/sfboannounce) for more details.
+Read [Skype for Business Online to Be Retired](https://aka.ms/sfboannounce) for more details.

 ### Will current Skype for Business Online customers be able to add new seats to their tenant?